All About Biological Technicians

 What Kind of Biological Technician Job Opportunities Are There?

-There were about 82,100 jobs for Biological Technician in 2016 (in the United States).
+In 2016, there was an estimated number of 82,100 jobs in the United States for Biological Technician.
 New jobs are being produced at a rate of 10.1% which is above the national average.
 The Bureau of Labor Statistics predicts 8,300 new jobs for Biological Technician by 2026.
-The BLS estimates 8,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 8,900 job openings in this field each year.

 The states with the most job growth for Biological Technician are Utah, Missouri, and Nevada.
 Watch out if you plan on working in Alaska, West Virginia, or Illinois.
 These states have the worst job growth for this type of profession.